chsoo92/cctv-eyetracking-analysis/README.md

 The eye=tracking data were fed into to a deep learning model (AlexNet), and high-level features from the deep fully-connected layer (fc7) were extracted.
 However, logistic regression of action category on the extracted feature (elastic net regularization), showed that only the fighting category yielded a significantly accurate result (M = 0.68, p = 0.006).
 Interestingly, the last chunk from the fighting videos had a disproportional influence on the classification.

 The goals of this data analysis:
-> 1. Explore which frames of the videos are consistently represented in the deep layer, across different categories and groups.
+> 1. Explore which frames of the videos are similarly represented in the deep layer, across different categories and groups.
 2. Explore how different frame groupings influence intergroup/category similarity.

 # Data